mkashirin/scratches/README.md

 # Scratches

-Scratches is the reverse engineering project inspired by the Deep Learning from Scratch — Building with Python from First Principles by Seth Weidman.
-Here You can find pure Python and NumPy implementations of the classic machine learning algorithms, such as: K-Nearest Neighbours, Linear and Multiple Regressions, elementary and convolutional neural networks.
+Scratches is a project that is inspired by the "Deep Learning from Scratch" book by Seth Weidman, which provides a comprehensive guide to creating deep learning models from scratch using Python and NumPy.
+The project aims to provide pure Python and NumPy implementations of classic machine learning algorithms such as k-nearest neighbors, linear and multiple regressions, and elementary and convolutional neural networks.

 ## Requirements

-The only system requirement is to use Conda, Miniconda as Your Python package manager.
+The only system requirement for this application is that you use Conda or Miniconda to manage your Python packages.

 ## Installation and usage

-Use the Git CLI to clone this repository into Your working directory with the following command:
+Use the Git command-line interface (CLI) to clone this repository into your working directory using the following command:

 ```
 git clone https://github.com/mkashirin/scratches
 ```

-Set up the virlual environment by running the lines below:
+To create a virtual environment, please follow the lines below:

 ```
 conda init